 While most visitors select generic Gothic Quarter Barcelona hotels or larger chains in modern Barcelona neighborhoods, there are so many more options for where to stay in Barcelona for the first time!

-On a recent visit to this incredible city, we got the chance to explore the best neighborhoods in Barcelona to put together a where to stay in Barcelona first time guide.
-Complete with a map of Barcelona neighborhoods, we wish we had this guide for visiting Barcelona for the first time!
+On a recent visit to this incredible city, we got the chance to explore the best neighborhoods in Barcelona to put together a guide on where to stay in Barcelona.

 Keep reading for the rest of our ultimate guide to where to stay in Barcelona, plus all our recommendations for how to choose the best neighborhoods to stay in Barcelona for your trip.
 Plus, check out our Barcelona neighborhoods map to help get a feel for all the unique Barcelona neighborhoods you can’t miss.

 This post contains affiliate links that will reward me monetarily or otherwise when you use them to make qualifying purchases, at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.

 Despite Barcelona being a relatively compact city, there are a lot of distinct neighborhoods here, which have completely different attractions and “personalities.”
 We were surprised by just how quickly we could feel like we were in a totally different city as we moved from one neighborhood in Barcelona to the next.

 This can make it a bit overwhelming to determine where to stay in Barcelona, and especially as a first-time visitor looking to make the most of your trip!